 One week before moving day

-- Submit a change of address forms.
+- Submit a change of address form.
 You can use the USPS website to change your address online or fill out a form at your local post office.
 Let your cellular phone provider, insurance provider, bank, and credit cards know that you will be moving.
 This will prevent any mail from being sent to the wrong address after you move.

 - Notify utilities and service providers.
 Make sure your utility bills are current and paid, and that the proper transfer will occur once you have moved.
 Contact your new utility provider to make sure you have power and water when you move in!

 - Cancel or transfer memberships.
 If you have a gym, fitness studio, bike-share, or other local memberships, now is the time to cancel or transfer them to avoid unnecessary charges.